marcgg/marcgg.github.com/_posts/2012-9-24-working-with-apis-facebook.md

 ---
 layout: post
 title: "The Risks of Working With Another Company's API"
-description: "This post is nothing but my point of view and advices to people wanting to build on top of an existing platform such as Facebook or Twitter."
+description: "A point of view and advices to people wanting to build on top of an existing platform such as Facebook or Twitter."
 blog: true
 tags: [Dev, Product]
 ---